 The easiest way to check the oil level in your car is by using the car’s dipstick.
 Simply dip it in the engine oil and then determine the oil level based on the oil marks on the dipstick.
 Then, replace the old oil with conventional or synthetic oil if necessary.

 Extreme temperatures, rough driving habits, and uneven terrain can significantly impact your oil life and engine oil consumption.

 For example, an older car used for short trips will require a different oil change interval than a newer car used for off-roading and heavy towing.
 Modern cars that carry heavy loads also need regular oil changes.

 Shorter, infrequent trips in cold weather may also exert pressure on your engine’s oil system and oil filter.

 Also, if you notice that the oil’s color is often dark and smoke comes from the exhaust pipe, you may need to replace the old oil more often.
 Exhaust pipe smoke is never good, and you should check your oil filter in this case.

 Each engine type has different oil change tips and specifications.

 For example, diesel engines dirty your vehicle’s oil more frequently than petrol engines.
 Turbocharged engines also utilize more engine oil than regular ones.

-The recommended oil change frequency also depends on which service maintenance category you fall into.
+The recommended oil change frequency also depends on your category of service maintenance.

 Let’s look at them.